 If Lex were to return as a villain in Man of Steel 2, he would have to be re-cast or Eisenberg would have to change his approach depicting the character.
 Lex could team with General Sam Lane or Brainiac to destroy Superman.
 A deeper study of Lex and his insane genius would also have to be explored.

-Fans are rabid for Brainiac to appear on film.
+Fans are rabid for a Brainiac movie.
 Geoff Johns’ Brainiac storyline in Action Comics is an obvious reference for any Superman film featuring the alien A.I.
 Supergirl features prominently in it as well.
 She could appear with Superman on film and help fight against Brainiac.
 Lex could also feature, as he puts himself at Brainiac’s disposal, hoping to gain greater knowledge and power while defeating Superman.

 Superman has a varied rogues gallery which is often overlooked for film — Lex Luthor and General Zod being the two villains used most extensively.
 The damage done to the DCEU after Batman v Superman and Justice League has affected Superman and Man of Steel sequels, necessitating more traditional, straightforward villains-not that any of them are boring or lacking in any way.